NISHANTH1107/LANGCHAIN-PDF-PROCESSOR/README.md

 - **Text Chunking**: Splits extracted text into manageable chunks for efficient processing.
 - **Vector Search**: Stores text embeddings for similarity search using FAISS.
 - **Conversational Interface**: Allows users to query the PDF content and receive detailed answers.
+- **YouTube Video Downloader**: Downloads videos from YouTube using `yt-dlp`.
+- **QR Code Generation**: Generates and allows the download of QR codes from user-provided data.

 ## Setup and Installation